123bros/Movie-Analysis/README.md

 If movies profitability are affected by any other factors

 ## Models Used
-Random Forest Model
+1. Random Forest Model

-Logistic Regression
+2. Logistic Regression

 ## Conclusion
+- We have concluded that that in order for a movie to be profitable, it has to reach a revenue profit of ....%
+- Profitability of a movie has a high correlation with regards to the budget, but other factors such as Cast/ Genre could affect
 ## What did we learn from this project?

 ## References